 Parenting Children with Anxiety

-This is a CBT-oriented parent coaching group for parents of children ages 6-18, who are currently struggling with anxiety disorders, such as Obsessive Compulsive Disorder, Panic, Phobias, Social Anxiety, Separation Anxiety and Generalized Anxiety.
-This group aims to maximize the effectiveness of a child's CBT treatment and/or provide parents with skills for implementing cognitive behavioral strategies at home.
+This is a CBT-oriented parent coaching group for parents of children ages 6-18, who are currently struggling with anxiety disorders, such as Obsessive-Compulsive Disorder, Panic, Phobias, Social Anxiety, Separation Anxiety, and Generalized Anxiety.
+This group aims to maximize the effectiveness of a child's CBT treatment and/or provide parents with skills for implementing cognitive-behavioral strategies at home.
 Effective treatment for anxiety disorders in children often requires completion of homework exercises, as well as adjustments in routines and the home environment.
-This group helps parents become more effective at-home coaches for their child, by providing psycho-education on the development of anxiety disorders in children and cognitive behavioral approaches for reducing anxiety.
+This group helps parents become more effective at-home coaches for their child, by providing psycho-education on the development of anxiety disorders in children and cognitive-behavioral approaches for reducing anxiety.
 Additionally, parenting a child with an anxiety disorder presents unique challenges that are often not adequately addressed by traditional behavior management strategies.
-This group will address these issues by providing parents with coaching and support for finding the balance between supporting their child through their struggles with anxiety, while maintaining clear and positive behavioral expectations.
+This family group therapy will address these issues by providing parents with coaching and support for finding the balance between supporting their child through their struggles with anxiety while maintaining clear and positive behavioral expectations.

 Parents Coping with Divorce

 This is a CBT-oriented, short-term parent-coaching group, intended to provide parents with information and skills to help their children and themselves adjust to the process of separation and the family life changes that often accompany parental separation and divorce.
 Topics addressed include the parental experience of separation/ divorce, the child experience of separation/ divorce, and effective co-parenting strategies that promote healthy adjustment in children.
 Parents of the same child will not be permitted to attend the same group.